kirtansukhadiya/ClimaGuard/README.md

 # ClimaGuard
 # 🌍 Cold & Air Quality Early-Warning (C-AQ Alert)

-A data science project that predicts **next-day heat and air quality risk levels** (Low / Moderate / High) for a given city.
+A data science project that predicts **next-day cold and air quality risk levels** (Low / Moderate / High) for a given city.
 The system ingests weather + air pollution data, stores it in a **MySQL database**, trains ML models (Logistic Regression / XGBoost), and exposes predictions through a **FastAPI REST API** with a simple web dashboard.

 ---